AlexPouletsos/Text_Prediction/README.md

 The goal of this project is to build a predictive text model and produce an application that uses it.
 The application will accept a partial sentence that the user will type, then return 3 options to choose from.

 In order to build a predictive text model, we need data.
 The dataset must contain written speech that can be used to calculate the most frequent occurrences of ngrams.
-The dataset used for this project is a series of blog posts, news articles and twitter feed, which can be downloaded by clicking here:
+The dataset used for this project is a series of blog posts, news articles and twitter feeds, which can be downloaded by clicking here:
 https://d396qusza40orc.cloudfront.net/dsscapstone/dataset/Coursera-SwiftKey.zip

 The overall process for building a text predictor changed several times.
 At first I was too focused on accuracy and had to focus more on speed.
 My initial method involved working with the entire training dataset.
 I ran a loop that cleaned and analyzed small pieces at a time and once a predicted word reached a certain level of confidence, the loop would break.
 See code in the "Exploratory_Work" folder [here](https://github.com/AlexPouletsos/Text_Prediction/blob/master/Exploratory_Work/Accurate%20%26%20Slow%20Algorithm.R).